LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 1. `PrometheusMeterRegistry` implements `MeterRegistry`.
 Spring creates a bean of type `PrometheusMeterRegistry` and injects it into the `MeterConfig.meterManager` bean method
 2. A bean of type `MeterManager` is created
 3. If a bean of type `MeterRegistry` doesn’t exist, the existing bean of type `MeterRegistry` contained in `MeterManager` is returned.
-This is confusing because we already know that we have a bean of `MeterRegistry`.
+This is confusing because we already know that we have a bean of type `MeterRegistry`.
 After all, `MeterManager` depends on it, making this completely redundant, but running the code confirms that this gets executed.
 Why?

 When `CompositeMeterRegistry` is created, it identifies beans that implement `MeterRegistry`.
-Through this search, `PrometheusMeterRegistry` is found in the Micrometer dependency, then the same instance is found in the `MeterConfig` configuration file.
-For some reason, the `@ConditionalOnMissingBean` annotation was being ignored.
+Through this search, `PrometheusMeterRegistry` is found in the Micrometer dependency; subsequently, the same instance is found in the `MeterConfig` configuration file.
+For some reason, the `@ConditionalOnMissingBean` annotation was ignored.
 Why?

-As it turns out, `@ConditionalOnBean` should only be used on auto-configured configuration files or the condition may not be honoured.
+As it turns out, `@ConditionalOnBean` should only be used on auto-configured configuration files, or the condition may not be honoured.
 This is even stated in the [javadoc](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/autoconfigure/condition/ConditionalOnMissingBean.html).

 > The condition can only match the bean definitions that have been processed by the application context so far and, as such, it is strongly recommended to use this condition on auto-configuration classes only.
 If a candidate bean may be created by another auto-configuration, make sure that the one using this condition runs after.

 This iterator normally wouldn’t cause any issues, but the exchange produces hundreds of millions of metrics per minute, meaning hundreds of millions of iterator instantiations and `hasNext` executions.

 To fix the issue, I removed our redundant construction of `MeterRegistry`.
-After a restart, I could see that `PrometheusMeterRegistry` was now being injected into the application as expected!
+After a restart, I could see that `PrometheusMeterRegistry` was now injected into the application as expected.
 The `increment` method no longer contained a loop, saving an additional 0.6% of CPU cycles and reducing memory pressure as the application no longer needed to create an iterator on each call to `increment`.
 A 0.6% performance hit may not seem significant, but in an environment where every millisecond matters, we'll take all that we can get.
-Not to mention, the operation was completely redundant and therefore, it had to be removed.
+Not to mention, the operation was completely redundant, and therefore, it had to be removed.

-In a nutshell, a small configuration error introduced an unnecessary operation that went unnoticed for 3 years, leading to many wasted CPU cycles.
+In a nutshell, a minor configuration error introduced an unnecessary operation that went unnoticed for three years, resulting in numerous wasted CPU cycles.
 All that was needed to fix it was a bit of curiosity, a couple of hours of debugging, and the removal of 5 lines of code.

 - Szóbör Bober